-- Submit an application for admission to the Class of 2021, including a transcript.
+- Submit an application for admission to the Class of 2023.

-- Write brief answers (each 150 words or less) to
+- Write a brief answer (150 words or less) to the following question:

-- Describe a high school or community activity in which you have taken initiative.
-What was the outcome?
-What did you learn from the experience?
+Describe a high school or community activity in which you have taken initiative.
+What were the challenges and outcomes?
+What did you learn?

-- Write a short essay (500 words or less) on the following topic:
+- Write a short essay (250 words) on the following topic:

-- Consider the biography of Annika Rodriguez below and the eligibility requirements, and reflect upon your commitment to bringing diverse groups together and/or celebrating the cultures of diverse peoples.
+Consider the biography of Annika Rodriguez and reflect upon your commitment to bringing diverse groups together and/or celebrating the cultures of diverse peoples.
 How do you demonstrate this commitment?
-How do your community service activities demonstrate your dedication to the ideals embraced by the Rodriguez Scholars Program?
+How do your service activities demonstrate your dedication to the ideals embraced by the Rodriguez Scholars Program?

 - Submit an additional (third) letter of recommendation from a member of your community who knows you well.
 If you submit an "other" letter of recommendation through the Common Application or Coalition Application, that letter may be used.